Cazzy-Aporbo/MarketPulse-Analytics-Studio/README.md

 ## Contact

-LinkedIn or email me if you want to talk markets, ML, or how I built this thing.
-Always down to chat with fellow quants, traders, or anyone trying to beat the market with math.
+LinkedIn or email me if you want to discuss the technical implementation, architecture decisions, or potential applications of sentiment analysis in finance.

-Special shoutout to the r/algotrading community for keeping me sane during the 3am debugging sessions.

 ---